pschramm/loloatx/portfolio/works/project-2.md

 thumbnail: "/upload/wine2.jpg"
 year: '2019'
 description: 'Focused.
 Balanced.
 Dynamic.
 Surprising.
 A changing list with one simple
-  rule: there are no rules.
-Offering over 40 by the glass and 200 by the bottle options as well as a monthly flight program, LOLO wants you to do one simple thing; let yourself go.'
+  rule: there are no rules. '
 categories: []

 ---